Skip to main content

 Session hooks not available in Python

-SessionStart and SessionEnd can be registered as SDK callback hooks in TypeScript, but are not available in the Python SDK (HookEvent omits them).
-In Python, they are only available as shell command hooks defined in settings files (for example, .claude/settings.json).
+SessionStart and SessionEnd can be registered as SDK callback hooks in TypeScript, but aren’t available in the Python SDK because its HookEvent type omits them.
+In Python, they are only available as shell command hooks defined in settings files such as .claude/settings.json.
 To load shell command hooks from your SDK application, include the appropriate setting source with setting_sources or settingSources:

 To run initialization logic as a Python SDK callback instead, use the first message from client.receive_response() as your trigger.